hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/select.md

 ## Return a List, a Single Row, or a Cursor

-The LiveSQL example above ends with the `.execute()` method that executes the query to return a list of rows (or entities in the case of the Select by Criteria).
+The LiveSQL example above ends with the `.execute()` method that executes the query to return a materialized list of rows.

-However, a LiveSQL SELECT query can have three ways of returning its result:
+LiveSQL can also return a single row or a stream of rows.
+Therefore, a generic SELECT can take three forms:

 - *List&lt;Row&gt; execute()*
 - *Row executeOne()*
 - *Cursor&lt;Row&gt; executeCursor()*

-These methods have a corresponding form for entities.
-For example, if the `InvoiceDAO` object is used to handle the table INVOICE persistence, these methods are included in it as:
+Tuples SELECT have corresponding methods.
+For example, a join of the three tables CLIENT, PAYMENT, and BRANCH will return:

+- *List&lt;Tuple3&lt;Client, Payment, Branch&gt;&gt; execute()*
+- *Tuple3&lt;Client, Payment, Branch&gt; executeOne()*
+- *Cursor&lt;Tuple3&lt;Client, Payment, Branch&gt;&gt; executeCursor()*

+Finally, entity selects implement a simplified version of tuples.
+For example, selecting from the table INVOICE can be done with the folowing entity selects:

 - *List&lt;Invoice&gt; execute()*
 - *Invoice executeOne()*